How automated sensitive data discovery works

 -

 On a daily basis, Macie evaluates your Amazon S3 inventory data to identify S3 objects that are eligible for analysis by automated sensitive data discovery.
-If you're the Macie administrator for an organization, this includes inventory data for S3 buckets that your member accounts own.
+If you're the Macie administrator for an organization, by default the evaluation includes data for S3 buckets that your member accounts own.

 The sampling strategy prioritizes distributed analyses.
 In general, it uses a breadth-first approach to your Amazon S3 data estate.
-Each day, a representative set of S3 objects are selected from as many of your buckets as possible based on the total storage size of all the classifiable objects in your Amazon S3 data estate.
-For example, if Macie has already analyzed and found sensitive data in objects in one S3 bucket and hasn't yet analyzed objects in another bucket, the latter bucket is a higher priority for analysis.
+Each day, a representative set of S3 objects are selected from as many of your general purpose buckets as possible based on the total storage size of all the classifiable objects in your Amazon S3 data estate.
+For example, if Macie has already analyzed and found sensitive data in objects in one bucket and hasn't yet analyzed objects in another bucket, the latter bucket is a higher priority for analysis.
 With this approach, you gain broad insight into the sensitivity of your Amazon S3 data more quickly.
-Depending on the size of your data estate, analysis results can begin to appear within 48 hours of enabling automated sensitive data discovery for your account.
+Depending on the size of your data estate, analysis results can begin to appear within 48 hours.

 The sampling strategy also prioritizes analysis of different kinds of S3 objects and objects that were recently created or changed.
 Any single object sample isn’t guaranteed to be conclusive.
 Therefore, analysis of a diverse set of objects can yield better insight into the types and amount of sensitive data that an S3 bucket might contain.
 In addition, prioritizing new or recently changed objects helps the analysis adapt to changes to your bucket inventory.
 For example, if objects are created or changed after a previous analysis, those objects are a higher priority for subsequent analysis.
 Conversely, if an object was previously analyzed and hasn't changed since that analysis, Macie doesn't analyze the object again.
 This approach helps you establish sensitivity baselines for individual S3 buckets.
 Then, as continual, incremental analyses progress for your account, your sensitivity assessments of individual buckets can become increasingly deeper and detailed at a predictable rate.